enjoyear/spark-streaming/spark-kafka/src/main/doc/kafka-ingest/analysis.md

 ```
 Two rows are ingested in current batch for the Topic example-topic Partition 1.

 Be careful that this "part-00001-" does NOT statically map to a TopicPartition.
 The number 00001 indicates how many output files are generated.
 It's 0-based.
 If there is only one TopicPartition ingested for current batch job, a part-00000- file will be created.
-If there are two TopicPartitions ingested for current batch job, part-00000- and part-00001- will be created, and they will be referenced in the _spark_metadata file.
+If there are two TopicPartitions ingested for current batch job,
+part-00000- and part-00001- will be created, and they will be referenced in the _spark_metadata file.

+In fact, each of the "part-xxxxx-" file is mapped to a Spark task for current micro-batch job, where its metadata
+(topic, partition, start-offset, end-offset) has been predefined when the micro-batch job starts by the driver.